Communicating Smartly in Molecular Communication Environments: Neural Networks in the Internet of Bio-Nano Things: Enabling Biocomputing in IoBNT Networks

-\ac{DNA} regulatory circuits are also in the domain of \ac{CRN}, as they provide the substrate for the reaction pathways.\footnote{Substrates refer to reactant compounds in a chemical reaction.} However, other chemical solutions implement the computation without engineering \ac{DNA} molecules.
-These solutions look to overcome limitations such as temperature sensitivity, long computation times, and a large number of chemical components, as stated in \cite{agiza2023digital}.
-For instance, the metabolic circuits of cells are engineered in~\cite{pandi2019metabolic} to implement \num{2} and \num{4} input {NNs} of a single layer.
-This work realized positive weights with the concentration level in a cell-free framework, and negative weights were identified with attenuating reactions.
-However, due to the large number of required reactions, these techniques are often combined with \ac{DNA}-computing \cite{sawlekar2021survey,cherry2018scaling,rodriguez2021loser} for ease of implementation.
-Notably, \ac{CRN} was used to implement a chemical {NN} that even allows backpropagation \cite{nagipogu2024neuralcrns} and, thus, online in-situ {NN} training.
+\ac{DNA} regulatory circuits are also in the domain of \acp{CRN}, as they provide the substrate for the reaction pathways.\footnote{Substrates refer to reactant compounds in a chemical reaction.} However, other chemical solutions implement the computation without engineering \ac{DNA} strands.
+These solutions aim to overcome limitations such as temperature sensitivity, long computation times, and the use of a large number of chemical components, as stated in \cite{agiza2023digital}.
+For instance, the metabolic circuits of cells are engineered in~\cite{pandi2019metabolic} to implement \num{2} and~\mbox{\num{4}--input} {NNs} of a single layer.
+This work achieved positive weights with concentration level in a cell-free framework and negative weights with attenuating reactions.
+However, due to the large number of required reactions, these techniques are often combined with \ac{DNA}-computing \cite{sawlekar2021survey,cherry2018scaling,rodriguez2021loser} to facilitate implementation.
+Notably, \acp{CRN} were used to implement a chemical {NN} that even allows backpropagation and, thus, online in-situ {NN} training~\cite{nagipogu2024neuralcrns}.

-\subsubsection{Compartment-based models}
+\subsubsection{Compartment-Based Models}

-Nanoscale computing units can also be developed based on the propagation of molecules between various connected compartments and chemical reactions within these compartments, as in~\cite{angerbauer2024novel}.
-Matrix weights can be mapped to a nanoscale computing unit by adjusting the compartment volume~\cite{angerbauer2024novel}.
-While the work in~\cite{angerbauer2024novel} especially focuses on a mathematical theory of a compartment-based reaction-diffusion computer, a proof of concept has been provided in~\cite{angerbauer2024investigation}.
-This work presents three chemical processes for implementing a matrix multiplication in a nanoscale computing unit: phase transition, precipitation, and acid-to-base reaction.
-Experimentally obtained measurements in a lab-scale implementation demonstrate a ``reasonable accuracy'' for all three proposed chemical reactions, providing a path towards a realization at the microscale level in future work.
-Further theoretical work in~\cite{angerbauer2023molecular} extends the concept to molecular nano {NNs} and outlines practical applications.
-For instance, compartments are connected to realize a molecular nano {NN}, which mimics an artificial {NN}~\cite{angerbauer2023molecular}.
-This work also validates the proposed molecular nano {NN} by applying classification and regression tasks.
+Nanoscale computing units can be realized through the propagation of molecules between connected compartments and the chemical reactions occurring within them~\cite{angerbauer2024novel}.
+Matrix weights are mapped by adjusting compartment volumes, forming the basis of a compartment-based reaction–diffusion computer, which has been experimentally demonstrated using phase transition, precipitation, and acid–base reactions~\cite{angerbauer2024investigation}.
+These experiments achieved reasonable accuracy, indicating feasibility for microscale implementations.
+Further theoretical work extends this concept to molecular nano-NNs and has been validated through classification and regression tasks~\cite{angerbauer2023molecular}.

-\subsubsection{Reservoir computing in MC channels}
+\subsubsection{Reservoir Computing in MC Channels}